krootee/Ghost/KiCad/Readme.md

 - [x] Red LED is always on.
 Figure out why. (was Q1 pins switched)
 - [x] Change the Q1 transistor schematic component to use Q_NPN_BEC
 - [x] Add 6 pin header for FTDI Basic, for programming ESP8266
-- [ ] Remove LED strip connector?
+- [x] Remove LED strip connector?
 - [ ] Add connectors to breakout ESP-WROOM-32 pins?
-- [ ] Micro USB for programming ESP-WROOM-32s
+- [x] Micro USB for programming ESP-WROOM-32s
-- [ ] CP2102 (or similar USB-to-UART bridge)
+- [x] CP2102 (or similar USB-to-UART bridge)
 - [ ] Use the new 47uF or 100uF alu caps?
-- [ ] Use the new resistor networks?
+- [x] Use the new resistor networks?

 ##### Board/layout
-- [ ] Current size is about 90mm x 63mm.
+- [x] Current size is about 90mm x 63mm.
 Try to reduce to "Sick of Beige" size 80x49 or 70x43.
-- [ ] Make sure I have four mountingholes for acrylic cover
+- [x] Make sure I have four mountingholes for acrylic cover
 - [ ] Startmodule header needs indicator for direction
 - [ ] Put all pin headers on the border of the PCB
-- [ ] Fix missing trace between R7 and D3(red)
+- [x] Fix missing trace between R7 and D3(red)
-- [ ] Move LEDs to a more visible place.
+- [x] Move LEDs to a more visible place.
 They are under Teensy USB now.
-- [ ] Move MPU-6050 to the center of the board.
+- [x] Move MPU-6050 to the center of the board.
-- [ ] Make sure antenna part of ESP-WROOM-32 sticks outside board.
+- [x] Make sure antenna part of ESP-WROOM-32 sticks outside board.

-#### Car
+### Car
 - [X] Fix wireposition on steering servo
 - [ ] Change the steering servo
 - [ ] Mount wheel encoder
 - [ ] Create mount for IR sensors
 - [ ] Figure out which battery to use
 - [ ] Mount new motor.
-- [ ] Figure out the gears for the motor

 #### Other
 - [ ] Draw acrylic cover for PCB in OpenSCAD
 - [ ] Laser-cut an acrylic cover for PCB
-- [ ] Use 0.1 ohm 1% 2W current sense resistor for the INA219.
-Find part at Farnell.

-## Bill of materials / Partlist

 ### RC car

 ## PCB Features

-### Teensy 3.1/3.2 (external)
+### ESP-WROOM-32

-Uses a standard Teensy 3.2 board from pjrc.com.

-The Teensy is based around a MK20DX256VLH7, an ARM Cortex-M4 at 72MHz.
-It contains 2k EEPROM where the car's configuration is stored.

-In later versions I'm planning on incorporating a custom Teensy directly into the PCB.
-If so, then I can remove the MIC5219-3.3, since the Teensy also comes with a 3.3V regulator.

 ### HM-11 bluetooth